axxaai/InvertedMechanismMode/README.md

-InvertedMechanismMode algorithm used for trades tests.
+InvertedMechanismMode bot algorithm used for trades tests.